Shutdown of Changamwe Oil Refinery was telltale sign of collapsing economy in Coast

 The State’s theory is that a refinery situated near the shores of the Indian Ocean went under because its technology was obsolete, and it was expensive to upgrade it.

-In 2009, an Indian firm, Essar Engineering Service Limited, bought a 50 percent share of the refinery from Shell in what was to be an Sh3 billion modernisation plan for the refinery.
+In 2009, an Indian firm, Essar Engineering Service Limited, bought a 50 per cent share of the refinery from Shell in what was to be a Sh3 billion modernisation plan for the refinery.

 Engineer Moses Mbaru said he was among the KPRL staff who were airlifted to India to train on modern refineries and new technologies after Essar, ahead of the upgrade of the refinery.